APKLab/APKLab/README.md

 1. When decoding an APK, save your workspace first as decoded dir opens up in same window and closes all previous editor tabs & workspace.

+## Contribution Guide

+This extension is in early development stage so if you face any error or have feature-request etc., please open an issue [here](https://github.com/Surendrajat/APKLab/issues).
+PRs are also very welcome(We definitely need a good logo).

 ## Release Notes

 ### 0.3.0